dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/creating-a-server-farm-with-the-web-farm-framework.md

 Before you create a WFF server farm, you should complete some preparation tasks on the web servers that will make up the farm:

 - Add firewall exceptions to allow the **Core Networking**, **Remote Administration**, and **File and Printer Sharing** features to communicate with the WFF controller server.
 - Create a domain account (for example, **FABRIKAM\stagingfarm**) in Active Directory and add it to the local administrators group on each server.
-You&#x27;ll use this account as the server farm administrator account when you create the server farm.
+You'll use this account as the server farm administrator account when you create the server farm.

 For more information on how to configure these firewall exceptions in Windows Firewall, see [System and Platform Requirements for the Web Farm Framework 2.0 for IIS 7](https://go.microsoft.com/?linkid=9805128).
 For other firewall systems, consult your product documentation.